Summary of Significant Accounting Policies

 The preparation of the consolidated financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Cash is maintained at federally insured financial institutions and, at times, balances may exceed federally insured limits.
-The Company has never experienced or expects to experience any losses related to these balances.
-Balances in excess of federally insured limits at August 31, 2017 and May 31, 2017 approximated $0.7 million and $1.5 million, respectively.
+The Company has never experienced any losses related to these balances.
+Balances in excess of federally insured limits at November 30, 2018 and May 31, 2018 approximated $0.5 million and $1.1 million, respectively.

 Identified Intangible Assets

-The Company follows the provisions of FASB ASC Topic 350 Intangibles-Goodwill and Other, which establishes accounting standards for the impairment of long-lived assets such as intangible assets subject to amortization.
+The Company follows the provisions of Financial Accounting Standards Board (“FASB”) ASC Topic 350 Intangibles-Goodwill and Other, which establishes accounting standards for the impairment of long-lived assets such as intangible assets subject to amortization.
 The Company reviews long-lived assets to be held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 If the sum of the undiscounted expected future cash flows over the remaining useful life of a long-lived asset group is less than its carrying value, the asset is considered impaired.
 Impairment losses are measured as the amount by which the carrying amount of the asset group exceeds the fair value of the asset.
-There were no impairment charges for the three months ended August 31, 2017 and 2016.
+There were no impairment charges for the six months ended November 30, 2018 and 2017.
 The value of the Company’s patents would be significantly impaired by any adverse developments as they relate to the clinical trials pursuant to the patents acquired as discussed in Notes 7 and 9.

 Research and Development